NabilSli/Projet2-booki/README.md

 * ✂️ `FIGMA`
   * Read and manipulate wireframe
-  * wireframe breakdown to ease the html construction
+  * Wireframe breakdown to ease the html construction

 ## 📓 Resources: